hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

 ## Map Patterns

-We can also pattern match on `Map`s, and this is very similar to `Record`s, except some syntax changes.
-For example, `getID` let us to get the ID of Wang from a map where we have to have at least Wang, Thomas and Leeming as keys.
+We can also pattern match on `Map`s, and this is very similar to `Record`s, except for some syntax changes.
+For example, `getID` let us get the ID of Wang from a map where we have to have at least Wang, Thomas and Leeming as keys.

 ```haskell
 getID :: Map String Integer -> Maybe Integer